Rain quail: Distribution

 Grassland, cropped fields, and scrub in the Indus valley of central Bangladesh, India, Nepal and Pakistan, ranging across the Gangetic plains, and parts of peninsular continental India.
 Mostly seen in winter further south.

 Behaviour

 The rain quail feeds on seeds of grasses and other plants, insect larvae and small invertebrates.
 Breeding takes place between March and October, but chiefly after the start of the southwesterly monsoon season in June.
 The eggs are laid in a scrape in the ground, sometimes in the open under a Euphorbia or similar bush.
 There are usually six to eight eggs in the clutch.
 The incubation period is sixteen to eighteen days.
 The chicks are able to leave the nest soon after they have hatched and remain with their parents for about eight months.

 Status

 The rain quail has a very large range and the population is stable.
 It is a common species and the International Union for Conservation of Nature has rated their conservation status as "least concern".

+Culture

+In Khmer culture, the rain quail is a symbolic figure often represented at the center of some yantra cloth, as an auspicious sign for the protection of a home.